reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }
 ```
-In this `receiveFifoMessage()`, we get the `receiptHandle` of the message received from SQS and use this to delete the queue.
+Here in the `receiveFifoMessage()` method, we are using long polling for receiving messages from the queue.
+We have also added an interval of `20` seconds (using `Thread.sleep()`) to delay the subsequent reading of the messages from the queue.
+After receiving the message from the SQS queue, we are getting the `receiptHandle` identifier of the message and using it to delete this message from the queue.

-The `receiptHandle` is associated with a specific instance of receiving a message.
+The `receiptHandle` identifier is associated with a specific instance of receiving a message.
 It is different each time we receive the message in case we receive the message more than once.
 So we must use the most recently received `receiptHandle` for the message for sending deletion requests.

 For standard queues, it is possible to receive a message even after we have deleted it because of the distributed nature of the underlying storage.
 We should ensure that our application is idempotent to handle this scenario.

+If we do not delete a message after consuming it, the message will remain in the queue and will be received again after the visibility timeout has expired.

+Otherwise, the messages left in a queue are deleted automatically after the expiry of the retention period configured for the queue.

 ## Handling Messaging Failures with an SQS Dead Letter Queue (DLQ)
 Sometimes, messages cannot be processed because of errors within the producer or consumer application.
 We can isolate the messages which failed processing by moving them to a separate queue called Dead Letter Queue (DLQ).